thabsheerjm/Dynamic-Obstacle-Avoidance-Path-Planning-in-a-Hospital-Environment/README.md

 rosrun path_planning generate_maps.py
 ```
 parameters:
-	   map_scale - how much the map is scaled from the hospitals 0.05m/grid
+   &nbsp;  map_scale - how much the map is scaled from the hospitals 0.05m/grid
-	   with_cspace - adjust which message the node recieves the map from, /map or /move_base/global_costmap
+   &nbsp;  with_cspace - adjust which message the node recieves the map from, /map or /move_base/global_costmap

 * D* Unity Implementation (little broken):
 The files are in the d_star folder